3 reasons the COVID-19 death rate is higher in U.S. than Canada

 Several governors expressed frustration at the mixed-messaging and lack of co-ordinated response and made their own plans for procuring protective equipment and curbing the virus.

 Trump was quicker in some aspects of his response than the Canadian government.
-He limited travel much earlier and promoted the use of masks earlier.
+He limited travel much earlier and U.S. federal agencies were quicker to recommend the use of masks.

 Yet Trump's messaging ebbed and flowed on basic details such as the severity of the crisis.